-Coastal wetlands ecosystems, including mangroves, seagrasses and tidal marshes, store carbon and provide co-benefits, such as costal protection and fisheries enhancement.
+Coastal wetland ecosystems, including mangroves, seagrasses and tidal marshes, store carbon and provide co-benefits, such as coastal protection and fisheries enhancement.
 Unfortunately, they are one of the most threatened ecosystems on earth and continue to face threats from urban and agricultural development, coastal squeeze, sea-level rise, pollution, and inappropriate recreation.

 The restoration of lost and degraded coastal wetland ecosystems is a natural climate solution, resulting in enhanced carbon sequestration and avoided emissions, while delivering important ecological and societal co-benefits.